 A photo of monument can be purchased from Westminster Abbey Library.

-unpublished work by T.Triplet Russell of Florida (available for consultation in the Library).
+Chapter one of an unpublished work by T.Triplet Russell of Florida is available for consultation in the Library.

 His will, as Thomas Triplett, can be found on www.nationalarchives.gov.uk and a copy can be ordered from them.